Neargye/hello_tf_c_api/README.md

 For standalone C API packages, you can also download the TensorFlow C library from https://www.tensorflow.org/install/lang_c.

-Or build the library version you need from sources, with CPU or GPU support.
+You can also build the TensorFlow library version you need from source, with CPU or GPU support.

-### Link TensorFlow lib
+### Use TensorFlow in another CMake project

 #### CMakeLists.txt